-Risk: The City does not endorse a new Youth Plan
+20. Risk : The City does not endorse a new Youth Plan

 Consequence Likelihood Rating

 Significant Unlikely Medium

 Action/Strategy

-in a 5 - year document to ervices for the City of Kala
+Establish and maintain a 5 - year document to provide strategic direction for youth services for the City of Kalamunda.

 - 21. The existing Youth Plan has provided a sound basis from which current Youth Services programming has gradually developed over the last five years. - 22.
 The level of awareness, participation, partnerships and expectation in the community for what the City is doing for young people locally has also grown considerably during this time. - 23.
 Whilst the new Plan has been developed to ensure existing levels of service delivery is maintained, new elements have been introduced and the focus areas have shifted towards child safety, relationships, learning, leadership and connection to others and the community. - 24.
 This is an operational plan, so will be used on a daily basis.
 It is intended to be a 'living' document, regularly reviewed, so that it can remain flexible and responsive to changing needs, circumstances and opportunities.